 Recently Stacy Abrams gave us a masterclass on turning failure into powerful learning.
-After her highly contested, narrow margin failure at the 2018 gubernatorial race, she focused on organizing at the grassroots level.
+After her highly contested, narrow-margin defeat in the 2018 gubernatorial race, she focused on organizing at the grassroots level.
 Two years later, it resulted in Joe Biden’s historic win in Georgia.
-Abrams captured the process in her book, (After the loss) “I’ve made myself really think through: Why did it hurt?
-But, more importantly, what can I do with that hurt?” … “Does it galvanize me, or does it serve as a warning that this isn’t for you?
+Abrams captured the process in her book (After the loss) “I’ve made myself really think through: Why did it hurt?
+But, more importantly, what can I do with that hurt?”… “Does it galvanize me, or does it serve as a warning that this isn’t for you?
 And sometimes that’s the answer.
 Sometimes the pain is a teacher that says, ‘Don’t do that again.’
 And sometimes it’s a teacher that says, ‘This is for you.
-You just need to try it a different way and try harder.’”
+You just need to try it a different way and try harder.'”

 The visible milestones of success (recognition/awards) often give an illusion that it is a linear process.
 And if there were twists and turns, it was because of inefficiencies.
 We see our failures closely but other’s successes from far.
 This discrepancy leads to an incorrect assessment of the process.
 Not every effort would generate the expected outcome – in nature, millions of pollens are generated while only a fraction ends up creating fruits.